 Whichever parent does not live with the child will have to pay child support.
 This is payable from when the child is born up until they turn 18 or earn money for themselves.
 The Düsseldorfer Tabelle guidelines will help determine how much child support a parent will need to pay in Germany.
 This amount will depend on the parent’s income and the age of the child.
 As a general rule, the younger the child and the more the parent earns, the larger the amount of child maintenance.

-The court consider all income relevant, not only the parent’s salary, but also any benefit payments, savings interest, and pension income they have.
+The court considers all income relevant, not only the parent’s salary, but also any benefit payments, savings interest, and pension income they have.
 If a parent is self-employed or receives money from rent, their income will be calculated as an average of the last three years.
 Employed parents will have their last 12 months’ salary taken into account.
 Owning the property they live in can also have an influence.
 In this instance, the court will take into account the saved rent when calculating how much child support they can afford.

 Your child custody situation may mean that you require more childcare provision.

 The court may decide that one partner is eligible to receive spousal maintenance.
-These are payments that can go towards any expenses the spouse has, and is completely separate from child support.
+These are payments that can go towards any expenses the spouse has, and is completely separate, from child support.

 Whichever partner earns less usually receives spousal maintenance.
 The court will also consider whether the divorce will adversely affect their lives.
 A spouse only has the right to spousal maintenance if they meet the following criteria: